This is the most critical part of retirement.

 None of those figures were even remotely guaranteed or even close to reality for a ten-year time frame.
-He was giving this guy such a false sense of hope and security; it was not even funny!
-Unfortunately, this is not the first time I have seen this, and I know it will not be the last.
+He gave this guy such a false sense of hope and security; it was not even funny!
+Unfortunately, this is not the first time I have seen this, and I know it will not last.
 This was the most accurate form of IFcome.
 If the market had that kind of return and If the broker were telling the truth, he would be able to draw out that kind of income.

 There are plenty of products that will provide Income, not IFcome.